MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-0-before-you-begin.md

 ms.custom: devx-track-azurecli
 keywords: azure, az account, az group, az config, az init, configuration
 ---
-# Learn to use the Azure CLI
+# Get to know the Azure CLI

 Welcome to the Azure CLI!
 You have chosen a tool that will allow you to create, update, and delete Azure resources from a command-line.
 In this tutorial, you will onboard with the Azure CLI and learn how to complete the following tasks: